loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 [<small>HOME</small>](/macro/)

 Do we want the unemployment rate to be zero?
 The answer to this question is actually, "no," and as you can see in figure 1, the unemployment rate has only been below 3.0% once since 1948.

+---

+During the last three years of World War II, the unemployment rate was below 2.0%.
+In contrast, for several years during the Great Depression, it was over 20%.[^1]

+---

-(During the last three years of World War II, it was below 2.0%.
-In contrast, for several years during the Great Depression, it was over 20%.[^1]) We'll return to why we don't want the unemployment rate to drop all of the way to zero, but first, let's investigate two of the three categories of unemployment.
+We'll return to why we don't want the unemployment rate to drop all of the way to zero, but first, let's investigate two of the three categories of unemployment.

 [^1]: *[Historical Statistics of the United States, Colonial times to 1970](https://fraser.stlouisfed.org/files/docs/publications/histstatus/hstat1970_cen_1975_v1.pdf)*, p.
 135.